 As your collection grows, you should consider having a place to hold all of your souvenirs.
 I currently keep mine on a bookshelf that has some extra space, but my goal is to have a travel-themed room one day.
 (When I have a bigger place with more rooms :))

 There are so many ways to document travel memories.
-A few other ideas include travel scrapbooking and foreign currency collecting.
+A few other ideas include foreign currency collecting and drawing.
 There are a lot of possibilities, so I hope this post at least got you started on thinking of ways to document your travels!

 What are your favorite ways to document travel memories?
 Let me know in the comments below!